 Fried food

+It is amazing how the Korean fried their food.
+I love it!
+It seems they put whatever they like in a flour and or egg batter and deep fry it, et voila; tasty (not so healthy) finger food.
 If you walk around, you will realize that most of the vendors sell similar food and that's where things get confusing: which vendor should you trust to supply your protein and carbs in the most delicious form.
 It's literally a plethora of vendors to choose from.
 I am sure there are some articles on which vendor sells the best what food in Gwangjang market, but that day I was internetless.

 If someone says these are merely sushi, please slap them accross the face while yelling: "and J. R. R. Tolkien is just an author like E. L. James?".